Mediterranean Fleet: From the 1700s

 A recently modernised Warspite became the flagship of the Commander-in-Chief and Second-in-Command, Mediterranean Fleet in 1926.

 Second World War

-Malta, as part of the British Empire from 1814, was a shipping station and was the headquarters for the Mediterranean Fleet until the mid-1930s.
+Malta, a part of the British Empire from 1814, was the headquarters for the Mediterranean Fleet until the mid-1930s.
 Due to the perceived threat of air-attack from the Italian mainland, the fleet was moved to Alexandria, Egypt, shortly before the outbreak of the Second World War.
+From January 1937, the Flag Officer, Malta was a vice-admiral's position, the first being Vice-Admiral Sir Wilbraham Ford.